freepik-company/elastic-config-operator/charts/elastic-config-operator/CRD-MANAGEMENT.md

 # CRD Management Guide

-This guide explains how to manage Custom Resource Definitions (CRDs) with the ECK Config Operator Helm chart.
+This guide explains how to manage Custom Resource Definitions (CRDs) with the Elastic Config Operator Helm chart.

 ## Understanding CRD Installation